Ahmad Al-Fahad Al-Ahmed Al-Sabah: Sports

-Ahmed has undertaken numerous sporting positions and was the president of the Olympic Council of Asia from 1991 to 2022, a member of the IOC since 1992, was the president of the Kuwait Olympic Committee, chairman of the Afro Asian Games Council, vice president of the International Handball Federation, president of Asian Handball Federation, senior vice president of the Islamic Solidarity Sports Federation, honorary president of several Kuwaiti, Arab and Asian clubs and was also a member of International Relations and Olympic Solidarity Commission of the IOC.
+Ahmed has undertaken numerous sporting positions starting with Vice president of Al-Arabi SC from 1987-1998 \and was the president of the Olympic Council of Asia from 1991 to 2022, a member of the IOC since 1992, was the president of the Kuwait Olympic Committee, chairman of the Afro Asian Games Council, vice president of the International Handball Federation, president of Asian Handball Federation, senior vice president of the Islamic Solidarity Sports Federation, honorary president of several Kuwaiti, Arab and Asian clubs and was also a member of International Relations and Olympic Solidarity Commission of the IOC.

 He also served as coach of the Kuwait national football team.
 After a failed Asian Cup qualifying campaign in 2006 he launched a tirade against group-winners, Australia, claiming that the AFC should revoke their admission to the Asian continental competition.

 Ahmed served as the president of the Association of National Olympic Committees from April 2012 until November 2018, when he resigned following charges of fraud in Switzerland.
 During his presidency, he implemented a statistical system for athletes, which was developed under the advice of Charles E. Milander.

+For years, Sheikh Ahmad was widely considered one of the most influential power brokers within the Olympic movement, frequently described by international media as the "Kingmaker" of the International Olympic Committee.
+He played a decisive political role in mobilizing votes to ensure the election of Thomas Bach as IOC President in 2013.
+Because of his instrumental role in installing the current IOC leadership, his subsequent implications in multiple international bribery and fraud networks became a source of severe and prolonged embarrassment for Bach's administration.